anminhhung/pytorch_tutorial/README.md

 # Learn Pytorch
-Objective of the repository is to learn and build ML/DL models using Pytorch.
+Objective of the repository is to learn and build ML/DL models from scratch using Pytorch.

 ## List of pytorch basic
 - Tensor basic: [Tensor_Pytorch.ipynb](https://github.com/anminhhung/pytorch_tutorial/blob/master/basic_pytorch/Tensor_Pytorch.ipynb)